postgres/pgweb/docs/authentication.rst

      The last name of the user logged in e
-     The email address of the user logged in su
+     The email address of the user logged in d
+     base64 encoded data block to be passed along in confirmation (optional) su
-     The suburl to redirect to (optional) t
+     *DEPRECATED* The suburl to redirect to (optional) t
      The timestamp of the authentication, in seconds-since-epoch.
 This should be validated against the current time, and authentication